geohackweek/GoogleEarthEngine/_episodes/01-introduction.md

 - operate on petabytes of imagery using Google's cloud
 - export your analysis
-- import and export your own raster and vector data
+- import and export your own raster and vector data (assets)
+- share your own raster and vector data
 - embed outputs in apps
 - store, share and version control your code
-- share your uploaded personal assets with other users

 ### What is GEE NOT designed for?